 Six years of Scott Brinkers’s MarTech 5000 supergraphic has gotten us to the grand 2017 edition, featuring 5,000-plus solutions and just fewer than 5,000 unique companies.

 Among other takeaways about the size and funding of this market (if something this big can fairly be called a market), Brinker’s underlying conclusions about marketing tech pertain to what he calls the “platformization of marketing technology.”

-“[T]he spectacular scope explosion of marketing — and the rate at which new disruptions and innovations continue to roil marketing and business at large — has made it impossible for any one vendor to deliver everything that every marketer needs in a digital world.”
+“[T]he spectacular scope explosion of marketing — and the rate at which new disruptions and innovations continue to roil marketing and business at large — has made it impossible for any one vendor to deliver everything that every marketer needs,” Brinker noted.

 (Customer data platforms fit somewhere between centralized and distributed platforms.)

 Anyway, I have thoughts on the latest Supergraphic and Brinker’s accompanying post.

 Platformization inevitable for the marketing technology landscape

 There was a brief frenzy in 2014-15 that frothed about the marketing clouds and a rapid move toward marketers consolidating their stacks to reduce their footprints and gain efficiencies — except, it wasn’t really happening like that.

-As Forrester VP, Principal Analyst Rusty Warner noted after publishing a Wave on these vendors, their customers “want to see the [cloud] vendors minimize the effort to integrate data from existing sources and offer more functionality that multiple product modules share.”
+As Forrester VP, Principal Analyst Rusty Warner noted after publishing a Wave on these vendors, their customers “want to see the vendors minimize the effort to integrate data from existing sources and offer more functionality that multiple product modules share.”